 Select from a variety of options for invoking the Copy Paste menu.
-Once invoked, the Copy Paste menu will remain until you tap the canvas or select a menu option.
+Once invoked, the Copy Paste menu remains until you tap the canvas or select a menu option.

 Learn more about Copy Paste.

-Easily select layers without using the Layers menu, simply by touching their content on the canvas.
+Select layers without using the Layers menu by touching their content on the canvas.

-Once invoked and expanded, you can lift off the canvas and the Layer Select pop-up will remain until you tap off or select a layer.
+Once invoked and expanded, you can lift off the canvas and the Layer Select pop-up will remain.
+The pop-up remains until you tap off or select a layer.

-Alternatively, before releasing the initial gesture you can drag toward one of the layers and release to instantly select it.
+Alternatively, drag toward one of the layers before releasing the initial gesture.
+Release to instantly select that layer.

 Refine the way your gestures work with these general gesture controls.

 Disable Touch actions